Ayurvedic Nutrition

 Nuts, Seeds, and Sweeteners

-• Almonds (soaked and peeled), cashews, and walnuts
+• Almonds (soaked and peeled), cashews, walnuts

-• Sesame seeds, sunflower seeds, and flaxseeds
+• Sesame seeds, sunflower seeds, flaxseeds

 Foods to Minimise or Avoid